The Kingsway

 - Downtown commute longer than Midtown (30 to 38 min vs. 18 to 22 from Davisville or Summerhill)

-- Royal York Station is on the eastern edge; western addresses have a 15 to 20 min walk to transit
+- Royal York Station is on Bloor at the south side; northern and far-western addresses have a 15 to 20 min walk to transit

 - Limited daily walkability from residential streets away from the commercial strip